mfong4151/Pathfinding-Visualizer/README.md

 1) I personally enjoy abusing my 36" widescreen to view the screen, so I tend to expand the width...a lot

 2) Place a start and a stop on the grid.
 At this point you can also draw walls.

+3) Select the algorithm you want to pick from the algo dropdown

-3) Press play.
+4) Press play.
 Watch the pretty colors :D.

 ## Data Structures